Cardiovascular Disease Fellowship Program

 Procedural exposure during the UVM cardiovascular fellowship program includes all aspects of interventional cardiology including structural interventions and a high-volume TAVR program, state-of-the-art electrophysiology with advanced ablation and device therapy, and contemporary noninvasive imaging modalities including SPECT, PET, CMR and CCT.

 There are ample opportunities for bench, translational, and clinical research.
 Moreover, UVM offers a range of experiences in quality, epidemiology, and cross-disciplinary research.
 We strive to educate the academic leaders of tomorrow, and our program structure allows fellows to shape their academic experience to their interests.

 In summary, our aim is not to produce one kind of cardiologist, but to help our trainees develop and pursue their own career goals.
-The fellows who graduate from our program are equipped to contribute to the field of cardiovascular medicine.
+Thus, the fellows who graduate from our program are equipped to thrive in their chosen field of cardiovascular medicine.

 Friederike Keating, MD

 Note: Adobe Acrobat Reader is needed to view PDF documents